 Thus, Brandy was part of the original recipe, and bourbon was introduced as a substitute at a later point in time.

-However, Berry also pointed out that -occasionally- the Brandy part was substituted with bourbon when available.
-Scialom himself also experimented with bourbon and named the creation with Brandy, Gin, and Bourbon the Dying Bastard.
+The most popular riffs on the cocktail are the Dying Bastard and Dead Bastard.
+Berry pointed out that -occasionally- the Brandy part was substituted with bourbon when available.
+Scialom himself also experimented with bourbon and named the creation Brandy, Gin, and Bourbon the Dying Bastard.

 How does Trader Vic's version fit in historically?

 The first written reference to Trader Vic's version of the drink dates back to 1968.
-His "Trader Vic's Pacific Island Cookbook" contained a recipe that included light and dark Rum, lime juice, Curaçao, orgeat syrup, and rock candy syrup.
+His "Trader Vic's Pacific Island Cookbook" contained a tiki drink recipe asking for light and dark Rum, lime juice, Curaçao, orgeat syrup, and rock candy syrup.

 The recipe from the book is similar yet not quite the same as this handwritten note from a bartender at the Trader Vic’s Bar in the Palmer House in Chicago.